stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 | | Alertmanager   | 20 m | 250 MiB |
 | **Total**|    | 3.4 | 11.5 GiB |

-For more details of monitoting, Please visit [Creating Application Alerts](http://localhost:8082/content/sre/monitoring/app-alerts.html)
+For more details of monitoring, Please visit [Creating Application Alerts](http://localhost:8082/content/sre/monitoring/app-alerts.html)
 ## 1x Logging (optional)

 Logging components aggregates all logs and stores them centrally.
 These components run on logging nodes.
 The logging stack includes EFK stack (Elasticsearch-Fluentd-Kibana).
 Logging stack is optional, If a customer doesn't want it, we don't deploy it.